wgilpin/techtree_django/README.md

 # Tech Tree Django Project

 This project is a Django-based web application for adaptive learning, leveraging AI for syllabus generation and interactive lessons.
 It uses the Gemini API, Tavily API for internet search, and LangGraph for managing AI workflows.
+The system is designed for extensibility, maintainability, and asynchronous operation using background tasks.

+---

 ## What it does

 The Tech Tree application provides an adaptive learning platform with the following core features:

-1.  **User Onboarding:** Guides new users through an initial assessment to gauge their knowledge level.
+1.  **User Onboarding:** Guides new users through an initial AI-powered assessment to gauge their knowledge level and generate a personalized syllabus.
 2.  **Syllabus Generation:**
-    *   Allows users to specify a topic of interest.
+    *   Users specify a topic of interest.
-    *   Searches the internet (via Tavily) and potentially internal databases for relevant information.
+    *   The system searches the internet (via Tavily) and internal databases for relevant information.
     *   Uses the Gemini API and LangGraph to generate a structured learning syllabus with modules and lessons.
     *   Allows for syllabus refinement and updates.
 3.  **Interactive Lessons:**